October Cemetery Tour Draws 65

 Ready, Willing, and Able

-"Ready, Willing, and Able: The History of the Weston Fire, Police, and DPW Departments" to be
+"Ready, Willing, and Able: The History of the Weston Fire, Police, and DPW Departments"

 installed in the Weston Public Library gallery during the month of April 2015.
 This exhibit is supported